 This is the same Plum Blossom Almond Pudding, but to the left, you’ll see I infused the milk and cream in Prunus x blireiana, a hybrid between the Pissard Plum and Prunus mume, which features double, rather than single, flowers.
 The pudding itself is garnished with Pissardi Plum Blossoms!
 (You’ll find all these recipes in the Gather Victoria Cookbook for Patrons)

 There are so many varieties of plum, and the wild plum with white blossoms is divine.
-In Victoria, there are many varieties of flowering plums (Prunus cerasifera) and they line block after city block in our urban neighbourhoods.
+In Victoria, there are many varieties of flowering plums with both green and purple leaves (Prunus cerasifera) and they line block after city block in our urban neighbourhoods.
 In early spring, they feature abundant white to varying shades of pink flowers depending on the variety.
 Often known as Cherry Plum, some bear fruit that is positively luscious.
 These are a few of my foraged purple plum finds last summer.

 Plum blossom is often mistaken for cherry blossoms, which isn’t a surprise as both are members of the Prunus family, along with almonds, apricots, peaches and nectarines.
 Cherry blossoms are known to have a definite split or notch at each petal tip, while plum blossoms always have a rounded petal tip.